 I awoke drenched in sweat.
 The boat felt different.
 The vessel rumbled again with movement.
 The turbine ran.
 Water flowed against the hull.

 I jumped out of my berth and ran until I got to the crew cabin.
 Kev’s berth sat empty.
-Marlin slept, clothed, with his back to me.
+Choco slept, clothed, with his back to me.

 I stood at the bottom of the ladder to the wheelhouse and hesitated.
 In the crew cabin, the turbine sounded much louder.
 Miss Genius moved through the water again.

 I climbed the stairway to the wheelhouse fearfully and lifted the hatch.
 Kev stood at the helm without protective clothing.

 “Am I okay here?”
 I asked.

 “The solar storm is over.
 Maybe.
 Hopefully.
 Perhaps.
 Unless the sun is still spewing at us when the planet orbits back around.
 That takes a few days.
 For now, you can come above deck.”

 I came into the wheelhouse and saw my wooden spaceships where I left them, next to Xavi’s picture of ambiguous species that grinned back at me.
 I picked up a wood spacecraft.
 The sun bleached one side to be light.
 The parts of the toy that faced down or we in shadows remained unchanged.